 Do you have childhood memories of banana bread (or another special dish)?

-I love banana nut bread (probably because of my Grandma) but I wanted to create a healthier version – lower in added sugar and higher in protein.
+I love banana nut bread (probably because of my Grandma) but I wanted to create a healthier version – lower in added sugar and higher in protein – that I could give to my kids for snacks.
+And maybe for dessert too.

-And this healthier protein banana muffins recipe HAD to taste amazing – like classic banana bread – because I want my kids to have the same association with it that I do.
+And any healthier protein banana muffins recipe HAD to taste amazing – like classic banana bread – because I want my kids to have the same association with it that I do.

 This healthier version makes me feel good about giving these banana protein muffins to my kids with breakfast, lunch, dessert, or even as a snack.

-Who wouldn’t want to eat a protein-packed version of banana bread (in much cuter muffin form?!)
+Who wouldn’t want to eat a protein-packed version of (any) bread (in much cuter muffin form?!)
 These protein muffins are easy to make, super delicious and contain healthy ingredients!

 Love Healthy Muffins?
 Check These Out!